U8NWXD/vivarium/doc/guides/hierarchy.rst

   ``glucose_phosphorylation``, and ``my_deriver`` processes. **Note
   that wild-cards don't make sense in topologies!** We just used it here to explain how they work.
-One example use for wild-cards is in the mass deriver, which uses it to sum masses throughout the tree:
+One example use for wild-cards is in the mass deriver, which uses it to sum masses throughout the hierarchy:
   :py:class:`vivarium.processes.tree_mass.TreeMass`.